A Step-by-Step Guide to Helping People with Suicidal Thoughts

 2. Listen and Connect

 If the person gives any indication of wanting to die, stay with them.
 Whether by phone or in-person, it’s important to be with them however you can.
-Listen to them talk about their experiences and feelings.
+Listen to them talk about their experiences and feelings but don’t try to minimize them or solve their issues.

-During this step, you do not need to feel like you’re validating their wish to die.
-Instead, you’re reinforcing your connection.
+During this step, you do not need to be concerned that you’re validating their wish to die.
+You are reinforcing your connection to them, which is important.
 This step can stop the person’s feelings of isolation, which often contribute to suicidal thoughts and actions.

 3. Establish Immediate Safety

-Once your loved one is reminded of their connection to you, it’s time to get them to safety.
+Once your friend or loved one is reminded of their connection to you, it’s time to get them to safety.

-If a loved one is considering suicide, you may want to ask:
+If a friend or loved one is considering suicide, you may want to ask:

 - When you think about suicide, do you have a plan?